RunestoneInteractive/RunestoneServer/everyday/2013/02/2_swarm.rst

 The rest of the story you'll have to read for yourself [1]_.
-If you want to read more about intelligence that arises from simple organisms and behavior check out *Turtles, Termites, and Traffic Jams* by Mitchel Resnick.
+If you want to readd more about intelligence that arises from simple organisms and behavior check out *Turtles, Termites, and Traffic Jams* by Mitchel Resnick.